Tag Image In Existing PDF

 StructureElement rootElement = taggedContent.RootElement;

-Step 4: Setting the title for the tagged PDF document
+Step 3: Set the Title for the Tagged PDF Document

-// Define the title for the tagged PDF document
+// Set title for the tagged PDF document

 taggedContent.SetTitle("Document with images");